tldr-pages/tldr/COMMUNITY-ROLES.md

 Afterwards, edit this file to move their name to the "Past owners" section below.

-Finally, once the memnership changes are complete and the lists are updated, close the issue opened to track this process.
+Finally, once the membership changes are complete and the lists are updated, close the issue opened to track this process.